stenden-inf1a/project/README.md

 [About the Arduino](https://github.com/stenden-inf1a/project/blob/master/Documentation/Battlebot.md)

 ## Project goal
-The goal of the project is to make the battlebot do challenges through a web interface.
-The challenges the battlebot has to face are yet to be a announced.<br>
+The goal of the project is to autonomously complete 4 challenges.
+The only control is through our web interface where after a challenges is completed we can manually line up the Battlebot for the next challenge.
+At the end of the 10 week project all 16 total Battlebots will compete in a competition hosted by the university.
+The challenges can be found below.<br>
 [Challenges](https://github.com/stenden-inf1a/project/blob/master/Documentation/Challenges.md)

 ##Subgroups
 The project group is divided into 2 subgroups both working on their own Battlebot.
 The goal with this is to create a competitive evironment to get the best results in the competition.
+Both groups create their own code to complete the challenges as good as possible.

 ###Group 1
 - Leon Hans